Oguzhan Turkoglu

 Biography

 I am a Postdoctoral Researcher at the Hertie School in Berlin, Germany.
-With Prof. Ruth Ditlmann, we study intergroup contact and more specifically, we examine when and how institutional support reduces or increases the impact of intergroup contact interventions.
+With Prof. Ruth Ditlmann, we study intergroup relations and commemorating the past atrocities.
+More specifically, we examine how commemorating the past atrocities affects political behavior and attitudes toward minority groups.

-My PhD thesis examines the causes of forced migration with a focus on rebel group dynamics and aims to understand why there are more displaced people from some countries than others.
-My research also focuses on how varying aspects of violence affect decisions to flee, identity, and political attitudes.
-My research is published or accepted for publication in Journal of Conflict Resolution, Journal of Ethnic and Migration Studies, Journal of Peace Research, Political Science Research and Methods, and other outlets.
+My research is at the intersection of intergroup relations, forced migration, and political violence and employs quantitative and experimental methods.
+My PhD thesis examines the causes of forced migration with a focus on rebel group dynamics.
+My recent research analyzes how intergroup relations can be improved and how the past can be instrumentalized for this purpose.
+My research is published or accepted for publication in Proceedings of the National Academy of Sciences, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, Political Science Research and Methods, and other outlets.

 Research